txtatech/frac-crawl/README.md

 This approach could potentially allow the model to learn more effectively from the data, as it would be able to leverage the insights gained from multiple iterations or versions of the model.
 It could also make the model more robust, as it would not be overly dependent on any single iteration or version.

-It's clear that you've put a lot of thought into this.
-Using PNGs as your primary data source could be an efficient way to structure your approach.
+Using PNGs as the primary data source could be an efficient way to structure the approach.

 1. **Efficient Representation**: PNGs can be a compact representation of the text data as fractals, allowing you to store and process large amounts of data more efficiently.

 2. **GPU Acceleration**: Many machine learning frameworks, such as TensorFlow and PyTorch, are able to leverage the power of GPUs to process image data more quickly than traditional CPU-based processing.
-By representing your data as PNG images, you could potentially take advantage of this to speed up your training process.
+Representing the data as PNG images, could potentially take advantage of this to speed up the training process.

 3. **On-the-fly Processing**: Generating SVGs and text files for comparison only when needed could save computational resources.
 This "lazy" approach ensures that you're only generating and processing the data that you actually need.